How Many Eyes Does a Spider Have? What Do Spider Eyes Look Like?

 Why Do Spiders Have so Many Eyes?

-The front eyes are used for hunting prey, but the side eyes are believed to be used for detecting motion.
-Being able to detect motion is vital to the spider's safety.
+Spiders' eyes are fixed, meaning they cannot move them to shift their vision.
+The lenses inside spiders' eyes can, however, shift slightly.
+Generally, front-eyes are used for hunting prey, while side-eyes are believed to be used for detecting motion.
+Being able to detect motion is vital to a spider's safety.

 How Well Do Spiders See?